janverschelde/PHCpack/src/doc/source/options.rst

 If the start system respects the same permutation symmetry as the system on input, then one must track only those paths starting at the generators of the set of start solutions.

+After the selection of the type of start system, the user has the option to delay the calculation of all start solutions.
+All start solutions can be computed at the time when needed by ``phc -q``.
+To use the start system with ``phc -p``, the user must ask to compute all start solutions with ``-r``.

 phc -s : equation and variable scaling on system and solutions
 --------------------------------------------------------------